Environmental Issues and CEQA Compliance

 5.2.3 Categorical Exemption

-There are thirty-three classes of projects which are normally considered exempt because they are not expected to create significant environmental impacts.
+There are many classes of projects which are normally considered exempt because they are not expected to create significant environmental impacts.
 If a project, otherwise considered exempt, may cause a significant impact to the environment due to (1) its location, (2) the cumulative effect of the project and successive similar projects in the same area or over time, or (3) unusual circumstances, it may not be classified as Categorically Exempt.

 5.2.4 Initial Study